Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Utilize blockchain technologies to honor freedom and responsibility, ownership and win/win interactions, in order to constantly flourish via consensual creation and exchange of innovative digital values and sustainable infrastructure.

-Voluntary trade has always been the guiding light for those yearning to breathe free.
-The immediate effect of this mission involves people in a blockchain-connected community demonstrating to the rest of America and the world that true freedom and mutually beneficial relationships are not only possible, but realizable, in tangible form.
-These strategies both generate and reflect human enrichment.
+Such a mission would involve people in a blockchain-connected community demonstrating to the rest of America and the world that true freedom and mutually beneficial relationships are not only possible, but realizable in tangible form.
+Voluntary trade has always been the guiding light, as the Statue of Liberty relates, for anyone “yearning to breathe free.”
+Strategies of voluntary trade both generate and reflect human enrichment.

 In their book The Business Blockchain, William Mougayar and Vitalik Buterin offer an acronym to explain various uses of blockchain technology: ATOMIC, which stands for Assets, Trust, Ownership, Money, Identity, and Contracts.
-In order to ensure a free society, we can use blockchains for these various aspects of our lives, in order to facilitate trade and sharing of (self-selected) information (which can prevent violations of identity and personal authorization).
+In order to ensure a free society, we can use blockchains for such aspects of our lives, in order to facilitate trade and sharing of (self-selected) information, which can prevent violations of identity and authorization.
 Business and economic communication in the marketplace can be augmented as well.
-In line with ATOMIC, by recording ownership, usage, and their transfers on a blockchain, ease of cooperation can be maximized and conflict can be minimized.
+In line with ATOMIC, by recording ownership, usage, and its transfer on a blockchain, ease of cooperation can be maximized and conflict can be minimized.

-In such an environment individuals and consenting groups finally become both free from governmental intrusions and responsible for themselves and their chosen interactions.
-Once again, freedom is the ultimate win for everyone’s happiness, and it’s the ultimate win for the planet in terms of sustainability.
-For thousands of years, costly systems of domination have squandered and suppressed countless opportunities for creative expression, productive achievement, and interpersonal flourishing.
-As we recognize this, we need to mourn all the sacrificed needs from strategies of coercion and control, stemming from fear and distrust.
+In such a connected environment, individuals and consenting groups can become both free from the injustice of governmental intrusions and responsible for themselves and their chosen interactions.
+Once again, freedom is the ultimate win for everyone’s happiness, and it’s the ultimate win for the planet in terms of sustainability, because it honors responsibility.
+For thousands of years, costly systems of domination and arbitrary centralization have squandered and suppressed countless opportunities for creative expression, productive achievement, and interpersonal flourishing.
+As we recognize this, we can mourn all the sacrificed needs from strategies of coercion and control, stemming from fear and distrust.

-Because Teal organizations reject command-and-control hierarchies and embrace distributed, power-with strategies, they honor each person’s contributions and potential capacities, along with everyone’s combined, synergistic energy.
-Similarly, blockchain technology rejects centralization of records in favor of decentralized, distributed nodes.
+Because Teal organizations reject command-and-control hierarchies and embrace decentralized and distributed, power-with strategies, they honor each person’s contributions and potential capacities, along with everyone’s combined input, or synergistic energy.
+Similarly, blockchain technology rejects centralization of records in favor of decentralized, distributed nodes of them.
 Such a peer-to-peer network can assist both privacy and commerce, given the nature of encrypted information residing on an open, permanent (or very hard to change) ledger of verified transactions.
-Blockchain ledgers are constantly updated as each new block of transactions is timestamped and linked sequentially and cryptographically on the chain of transactions or records.
+Blockchain ledgers are updated as each new block of transactions is timestamped and linked sequentially and cryptographically on the chain of transactions (or records).